noxify/vorsteh-queue/.changeset/sweet-oranges-cut.md

 - Adapter API extended: All core adapters now support efficient batch operations.
 - Events for batch lifecycle: The queue emits `batch:processing`, `batch:completed`, and `batch:failed` events for batch jobs.

+**Handler exclusivity:** A queue can handle only batch jobs or single jobs — not both.
+Attempting to register both handler types in the same queue will throw an error.
+This ensures clear and predictable processing.

 This enables efficient, high-throughput processing for workloads that benefit from batching, such as bulk database writes or external API calls.

 #### Example